Daniel Derksen MD

-Daniel Derksen, MD, is the Walter H. Pearce Endowed Chair & Director of the Center for Rural Health (CRH), and Professor & Chair of the Public Health Policy and Management section at the University of Arizona’s Mel and Enid Zuckerman College of Public Health.
+Daniel Derksen, MD, is the Walter H. Pearce Endowed Chair & Director of the Center for Rural Health (CRH), and Professor in Public Health Policy and Management section at the University of Arizona’s Mel and Enid Zuckerman College of Public Health.
 As CRH Director, he oversees the State Office of Rural Health, the Rural Hospital Flexibility Program, and the Small Rural Hospital Improvement Program.

 After graduating from the University of Arizona College of Medicine in 1984, Dr. Derksen completed his family medicine residency at the University of New Mexico (UNM) where he worked as a faculty member for 25 years.

 In 2011 Governor Susana Martinez appointed Dr. Derksen Director, New Mexico Office of Health Care Reform where he submitted the state’s health insurance exchange establishment proposal funded by CMS (Centers for Medicare and Medicaid Services) for $34.3 million.

 Dr. Derksen completed a Robert Wood Johnson Health Policy Fellowship in 2008 with U.S. Senator Jeff Bingaman.
 He researched and drafted federal legislative provisions to improve the nation’s supply and distribution of the health workforce that were included in Title V of the “Patient Protection and Affordable Health Care Act.”